OSGeo/PROJ/docs/source/development/reference/functions.rst

     :param PJ_COORD b: Coordinate of second point
-    :returns: `PJ_COORD` where the first value is the distance between :c:data:`a` and :c:data:`b` in meters, the second value is the forward azimuth and the thir value is the reverse azimuth.
+    :returns: `PJ_COORD` where the first value is the distance between :c:data:`a` and :c:data:`b` in meters, the second value is the forward azimuth and the third value is the reverse azimuth.
 The fourth coordinate value is unused.